afarcome/LMrectangular/mainCode/README.md

 k: vector of T integers indicating the number of groups at each measurement occasion

 tol: tolerance for convergence in the objective function (default: 1e-4).
-Note: in case you get a "Not Summable!" error, consider decreasing tolerance or scaling data appropriately.
+Note: in case you get a "Not Summable!" error, consider decreasing tolerance and/or scaling data appropriately.

 maxit: maximal number of iterations of the EM (default: Inf)